ojacobson/actinide/docs/security.rst

 * Instances of the ``actinide.ports.Port`` class, which wraps an arbitrary ``file`` object to restrict the operations available.
-The only built-in mechanism for creating a ``Port`` creates one which wraps a string; it is not possible to open port to a file, shared memory segment, pipe, process, socket, or to any other OS resource using only built-in functions and types.
+The only built-in mechanism for creating a ``Port`` creates one which wraps a string.
+There are no built-in capabilities to open ports that represent files, shared memory segments, pipes, processes, sockets, or any other OS resources using only built-in functions and types.

 * Instances of the ``actinide.types.Procedure`` class, which is considerably more complex than the other types.
 This class handles the mechanics of